rciorba/devrandom.ro/blog/2019-03-learning-elixir.md

 is_number bound to a fun and want to call it, you'd use `is_number.(1)`.

 # Some early conclusions
-The biggest upside is the large and growing community plus the ecosystem of open source packages.
-If you've ever searched for an Erlang package to solve some problem and encountered 2 or 3 repos, neither having any activity in the last 3 years, you'll really appreciate this.
+Elixir's biggest upside is the large and growing community plus the ecosystem of open source packages.
+If you've ever searched for an Erlang package to solve some problem and encountered 2 or 3 repos, neither having any activity in the last 5 years, you'll really appreciate this.

 Now on to something that irks me.
 Maybe because I've had Python's *"There should be one--